-Butterfly & Dragonfly Class (Reception) 2022 - 2023
+Butterfly & Dragonfly Class (Reception) 2023 - 2024

-Butterfly Teacher: Mrs Chappell
+Butterfly Teacher: Miss Harrison

 Dragonfly Teacher: Mrs Fife

-Teaching Assistant: Miss Simpson
+Teaching Assistant: Miss Littler

 Here you will find useful information about our learning and the things we are getting up to in Reception.